 When you think of watchmaking, Switzerland is probably the first country that comes to mind.
 The Swiss reputation for watchmaking is well-earned.
-Many of the world’s top brands, including Rolex and Orion, are produced there.
+Many of the world’s top brands, including Rolex and Omega, are produced there.
 But this doesn’t mean that other countries are incapable of making their own good watches.
 In recent years, American and even Chinese manufacturers have started producing good automatic watches.
 Needless to say, countries like France and Germany, with their own histories of watchmaking, have their own share of the world’s most prestigious timepiece manufacturers.

 Today, I’m going to provide a brief overview of the top five best German watch brands.
 As I hope you’ll agree, any one of these watchmakers can keep up with any of the top Swiss brands.
 Let’s take a closer look at each of them.